GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#xarray}
 ## xarray

-An open source project and [Python](#python) package for working with labelled multi-dimensional arrays such as those returned by the [Open Data Cube](#odc).
+An open source project and [Python](#python) package for working with labelled multidimensional arrays such as those returned by the [Open Data Cube](#odc).

 {#yaml}
 ## Yet Another Markup Language (YAML)

-A human readable data storage format.
+A human-readable data storage format.
 It is used throughout [DEA](#dea) for metadata files, product definitions and other configuration files.

 {#zenith}